-Furthermore, the definition of "deposit account" is revised to specify that it does not include central bank digital currency, alongside other types of investment property and accounts evidenced by an instrument.
-These changes aim to modernize the UCC in light of the evolving financial landscape, particularly with the rise of digital currencies.
+Furthermore, the bill modifies the definition of "deposit account" to specify that it does not include central bank digital currency, alongside other forms of investment property.
+These changes aim to modernize the UCC in light of the evolving financial landscape and the emergence of digital currencies.

 Old version SB47 Original - 1-13-2025 01:17 PM: 4-1-201(b), 4-9-102(29)